drbique/drbique-coursera-getting-and-cleaning-data/README.md

                       From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-  CodeBook.md       code book that modifies and updates the available codebooks with
-                      the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.